 Hannah Eisendle, born in Vienna in 1993, is a composer, conductor and pianist.
 In 2020 she finished her composition studies (specializing in media composition and applied music) with a master’s degree and got her first diploma in conducting, both at the University of Music and Performing Arts Vienna.
 In 2018 she graduated with a Bachelor of Music degree in piano studies at the University of Music and Theatre Hamburg.

-Hannah Eisendle acts as musical assistant at Neue Oper Wien and Oper rund um, as a répétiteur and as musical assistant for the youth opera at Theater an der Wien and as a répétiteur at Kammeroper Wien.
+Hannah Eisendle acts as musical assistant at Neue Oper Wien and Oper rund um, as co-conductor for the youth opera at Theater an der Wien and as a répétiteur at Kammeroper Wien.
 As a conductor she is especially interested in performing works from the 20th and 21th century.
 She studies with Prof. Mark Stringer, gained invaluable insights at masterclasses and workshops with Marin Alsop, Cristian Măcelaru, Sigmund Thorp and Christian Ewald and in discussions with Sir Simon Rattle and Barbara Hannigan.
-Recently she conducted performances of Jacques Offenbach’s “Hoffmanns Erzählungen”, Poulenc’s “Le Dialogues de Carmélites” and Jacques Offenbach’s “Orpheus in der Unterwelt”.
+Recently she conducted performances of Jacques Offenbach’s “Hoffmanns Erzählungen”, Francis Poulenc’s “Le Dialogues de Carmélites” and Jacques Offenbach’s “Orpheus in der Unterwelt”.
 She worked with Tonkünstler Orchester, Royal Camerata, TU Orchestra Vienna, Wiener Symphoniker wind ensemble, Zemlinsky Ensemble, Webern Ensemble, Vienna Ensemble, Pro Arte Orchestra, amadeus ensemble-wien and Webern Chamber Choir.

 In her works as a composer Hannah Eisendle devotes herself particularly to the conjunction of different artistic means of expression and their mutual transformations.
 She takes a great interest in the interaction of visual and acoustic aspects, in the perception of time and space, in surprising constellations and in improvisation.
 Her works (instrumental and vocal pieces, multimedia compositions, experimental films) have been performed in Vienna (Wien Modern Festival), Darmstadt (Darmstädter Ferienkurse), Linz, Graz, Salzburg, Grafenegg, Bratislava, Taipei, Paris, Mexico City and New York, some of them have been published by Doblinger Musikverlag Vienna.
 In 2021 she has been awarded the Austrian Federal Scholarship for Composition, was selected as Associate at the conductors workshop at Cabrillo Festival of Contemporary Music, got a commission by RSO Vienna (first performance: March 2022 Vienna Konzerthaus) and won the Composer Competition of the Austrian Cultural Forum London.
 As a conductor as well as a composer she is fond of cooperating with directors, actors, dancers, writers and scientists.